stocnet/migraph/README.md

 In addition, `{migraph}` offers some additional layout algorithms for snapping layouts to a grid or visualising partitions horizontally, vertically, or concentrically.
-The following figure illustrates the difference in results over `{igraph}`:
+The following figures illustrate the difference in results over `{igraph}`:

 <img src="man/figures/README-layout-comparison-1.png" width="100%" />